cloudinary-community/gatsby-source-cloudinary/README.md

 # Gatsby Source Cloudinary

-Pull data from your Cloudinary account into the Gatsby data layer with `gatsby-source-cloudinary`.
-Creates a `CloudinaryMedia` node for each media file found.
+Pull data from your Cloudinary account into the Gatsby data layer with `gatsby-source-cloudinary`:

-- [`gatsby-plugin-image`](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) compatible when used with [`gatsby-transformer-cloudinary`](https://www.gatsbyjs.com/plugins/gatsby-transformer-cloudinary/).
-- To upload images already in the Gatsby data layer (such as local files) to Cloudinary use [`gatsby-transformer-cloudinary`](https://www.gatsbyjs.com/plugins/gatsby-transformer-cloudinary/).
+- 📥 Creates a `CloudinaryMedia` node for each media file found based on your configuration.

+Use together with [`gatsby-transformer-cloudinary`](https://www.gatsbyjs.com/plugins/gatsby-transformer-cloudinary/) to:

+- 🖼️ Add [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) support to the sourced `CloudinaryMedia` nodes.
+- 📤 Upload local images and remote images to [Cloudinary](https://cloudinary.com/) from within your Gatsby project.

 &nbsp;